 Treatment for these injuries can range into tens of thousands of dollars but compensation alone will not account for any injuries suffered that reduce your quality of life or that of a loved one.
 Dog attacks are very traumatic ordeals to go through and often cause more than just physical injury.

-At Ramos James Law, PLLC, our personal injury attorney wants to speak up on your behalf, fighting for the justice and compensation that you deserve.
+At Ramos James Law, PLLC, our personal injury law firm wants to speak up on your behalf, fighting for the justice and compensation that you deserve.
 If you have recently suffered an injury from a dog bite, contact us today for your free case review.

 Types of Injuries That Result From a Dog Bite